Kerry Wininger

 Contact

 With undergraduate degrees from UC Berkeley in both Integrative Biology and Theater, and a Master of Science in Biology from SSU, Kerry values the role each side of our brains plays in this pursuit.
 She has worked with various environmental organizations as a researcher, educator, developer, and naturalist.
 She is a passionate communicator, presenting research at international conferences and in scientific journals, and working with the media.
-She also serves as coordinator for the Sudden Oak Death Program through University of California Cooperative Extension Sonoma County, Advisor to the North Bay Science Discovery Day, and Secretary for California Native Plant Society’s Milo Baker Chapter.
+She also serves as coordinator for the Sudden Oak Death Program through University of California Cooperative Extension Sonoma County, Advisor to the North Bay Science Discovery Day, member of the Development Committee for The Organization for Biological Field Stations, and Secretary for California Native Plant Society’s Milo Baker Chapter.